YingLiu4203/old-dev-blog/_posts/2017-11-15-rxjs-notes.md

 ## 4 Combining Multiple Observables

 ### 4.1 Flat Combination

 The `merge()` method merges one observable with others.
 The elements are in the order of their original sources.

 The `concat()` method appends all element of a source to another one.
 It begins emitting data from a second observable only when the first one completes.

 The `switch()` is an instance method that subscribes to an observable that emits obserables.
 Eech time it sees a new emitted observable, it unsubscribes from the previously-emitted observable.
-As described in its document http://reactivex.io/documentation/operators/switch.html
+As described in its [operator document](http://reactivex.io/documentation/operators/switch.html).

-> convert an Observable that emits Observables into a single
+> convert an Observable that emits Observables into a single.
-> Observable that emits the items emitted by the
+> Observable that emits the items emitted by the.
 > most-recently-emitted of those Observables.

 ### 4.2 Nested Observables

 Observables manage and control the data that flows through them via data containerizing.
 Therefore, there are cases of observables whose values are observables.
 This software pattern is the FP paradigm called **monad**.
 A monad exposes an interface with three methods: a unit function to left values into the monadic context (`of()`), a mapping function (`map()`), and a map-with-flatten function (`mergeMap()`).